 The Texas A&M University - Texarkana Residence Hall Association strives to represent the concerns of on-campus students, seeks to preserve the spirit and traditions of on-campus housing through building community in and among the residence halls by providing opportunity for intellectual, cultural, social and leadership development.

 All policy changes for the Bringle Lake Village Residence Hall go through the RHA general board.
 This is done through pieces of legislation that is written by the legislation committee and then voted on by the RHA general board that is made up of representatives from each floor and classification within the building.
 Any resident is able and encouraged to fill out the legislation form with suggestions for the building.
 Once the form is turned into the legislation committee, a member will be in contact with the resident that submitted the form to get any further information that might be needed for the board.
-All legislation forms are due to the Vice-President Tres Tuten at email@example.com by 5pm the day of RHA meetings.
+All legislation forms are due to the Vice-President Ellie Kemins at firstname.lastname@example.org by 5pm the day of RHA meetings.